 Firing a gun in the air for any reason can have deadly consequences.
 The projectile that goes into the air must come down.
 Sometimes bullets will come down at a speed that can penetrate buildings and the human skull.
 Through the years, there have been several accidents as a result.

 The sheriff's office wants celebratory gunfire to stop.

-"This year for us with the New Year season coming around, usually everyone likes to party and have a little get together and cook out.
+"This year for us with the new year season coming around, usually everyone likes to party and have a little get together and cooking out.
 A lot of times, that does involve alcohol and guns.
-We just want to stress to the public that that does not mix," said Effingham County Sheriff's Office spokesman David Ehsanipoor in a news release.
+We just want to stress to the public that that does not mix," said Sgt.
+Robert McQuaig, of the Effingham County Sheriff's Office.

-ECSO will have increased patrols out over the holiday weekend in order to crack down on drunk driving as well as celebratory gunfire.
+Law enforcement will also have increased patrols out over the holiday weekend in order to crack down on drunk driving.